We are calling on UW–Madison administrators to commit to:

 - Ending the discriminatory international student fee

-- Training administrators on the new policies for graduate workers
+- Training administrators on policies for graduate workers

-- Creating a standing committee with graduate workers to improve policies for graduate workers
+- Creating a standing committee that includes graduate workers for improving our policies.

 - Our university can provide fair pay and fee relief.
 The UW System is preparing for a budget increase of hundreds of millions of dollars over the next two years.
 We need less than 0.21% of UW–Madison’s current budget to pay for our mandatory fees; the university has the funds to provide full relief from mandatory fees while increasing the pay for grad workers.